ahestevenz/gamma-ray-detection/README.md

 ```
 ### Results

-The results of the last script is a cualitative _pcolor_ graph with the grid of superpixels as follows,
+The results from _getCentroids.py_ is a cualitative _pcolor_ graph with the grid of superpixels, as we can observe below,

 * Essay 1